horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_5.md

 # Display account balance

-This component shows the STRK and ETH balance of the passed in address.
+This component shows the STRK and ETH balance of the connected wallet address.

 ## Import